The 17 Most Famous Paintings at the Louvre

 Guido Reni | 1606 | Oil on Canvas | Grande Galarie

-Guido Reni was a brilliant late Renaissance, early Baroque artist that brought canvas painting to a new level and this painting is proof.
-The epic tale of David, about to be chosen King, beheading the giant Goliath is a common scene in paintings and sculptures for a few reasons.
+Guido Reni was a brilliant late-Renaissance, early-Baroque artist who brought canvas painting to a new level and this painting is proof of that.
+The epic tale of David (about to be chosen King) beheading the giant Goliath is a common scene in paintings and sculptures for a few reasons.

 First, everyone wants to depict themselves as David.
-Also, it is one of the greatest stories in all of the bible.
-The new testament condones little of war which makes it less popular among ambitious men.
-On the contrary, the old testament is full of war and ambition--at least when speaking of the prophets.
+Also, it is one of the greatest stories in all of the Bible.
+The New Testament condones less war, which makes it less popular among ambitious men.
+On the contrary, the Old Testament is full of war and ambition—at least when speaking of the prophets.

 4. Death of the Virgin

 Why is Caravaggio’s Death of a Virgin this far up the list?
-The painting was first commissioned for Santa Maria della Scala in Rome but the painting was refused.
+The painting was first commissioned for Santa Maria della Scala in Rome but it was refused.
 Never heard of a painting being refused after its commission?
 If so, do more research on Caravaggio!

 The painting was likely refused due to its vulgarity.
 Christ and the Apostles did not know wealth and this painting accurately depicts that.
 Caravaggio often paid beggars, prostitutes, and anyone in poverty to model for him.
-He lived a tragic and toxic life which is extremely clear from his art.
+He lived a tragic and toxic life, which is extremely clear in his art.

 His depiction of the queen of Christendom’s scene is very likely more accurate than any other account.
 Its raw emotion, bare feet, somber expressions, and colorless body of Mary did not fulfill the fantasy of the Virgin’s final moments on Earth and thus it was cast away.

 You can see the very emotion on the Apostle’s faces as they look at her full of doubt.
 The last connection to the savior Jesus Christ had passed and now they are alone.
-Mary Magdeline to her side with her head in her hands.
-A symbol of doubt and uncertainly that is shared with two other apostles.
+There is Mary Magdeline to her side with her head in her hands.
+A symbol of doubt and uncertainty that is shared with two other apostles.

 Peter is likely at her side behind the two doubtful and sad apostles.
 It is hard to truly know since the normal symbolism of the keys to heaven are not in his hands.
-That said, the figure has the face of urgency and confidence.
-Peter was the successor to Jesus and first Pope.
-It will be his job to bring the group together.
+That said, the figure has a face of urgency and confidence.
+Peter was the successor to Jesus and the first pope.
+It would be his job to bring the group together.

 3. Coronation of Napoleon